oaxiom/charseq/README.md

 # charseq
-Simple (relative term) ChAR-seq processer
+Simple (relative term) ChAR-seq processor

 ## Why?
 We used paired end reads, not long single end reads as suggested in the paper.